ryantakeuchi/zero-to-concourseci/README.md

 * `bbl up`

 You should now have a working bosh director in a new VPC.
-Update your terminal's environment variables that are needed so your environment includes info on the new resources just built.
+Load up your new environment variables.

 `direnv allow`
 Test you are able to connect to your new bosh director.